There are 83 upcoming classes.

 Welcome science fiction & fantasy enthusiasts and other intrepid readers!

-Discuss a wide-array of SFF movies (2nd Wednesdays) and books (4th Wednesdays)
+Discuss a wide-array of SFF movies (quarterly on 2nd Wednesdays) and books (monthly on 4th Wednesdays)

 Please register with an email address to receive an immediate registration confirmation.
 You will receive the link to the online class in the confirmation email.
 This email will also contain as the dial-in information if you wish to participate by telephone.